AdobeDocs/pdfservices-api-documentation/src/pages/overview/limits.md

 **Page limits may be lower for documents with a large number of tables.*

-**<i>25 RPM applies to free trial users only.
-Please [contact us](https://developer.adobe.com/document-services/pricing/contact/sales/) on RPM if interested in understanding how it can scale under your ETLA.</i>
+**<i>Please [contact us](https://developer.adobe.com/document-services/pricing/contact/sales/) on RPM if interested in understanding how it can scale under your ETLA.</i>